timeplus-io/docs/docs/faq.md

 ## What's the SLA and can I run production load?

-We don't recommend the beta users to run production work load during the beta.
+We don't recommend the beta users to run production workload during the beta.
 Stay tuned for our official product releases.